Enterprise

 Continuous regression testing: Run regression tests on every merge, not just before releases.
 The earlier a regression is detected, the fewer code changes need to be investigated to find the root cause.

-Measuring your cost of quality
+Measuring your cost of quality with QA analytics

 Most teams can't reduce what they don't measure.
 Here's how to start quantifying the cost of bugs in your organization.